Sowmya1107/feedback_collector/README.md

 ## Project Description
 This project is a minimal internal feedback tool for team members to **anonymously submit feedback** about meetings.
 Users can submit text-based feedback and a 1–5 star rating.
 All feedbacks are shown with timestamps.

-The application is built with a **Flask backend** and a simple **HTML + JavaScript frontend**, with in-memory storage.
-It is structured for easy migration to a full database in the future.

 # 2. Results

 The Feedback Collector MVP fulfills all required functionalities: